The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The transferee’s base cost is the deemed proceeds (ie market value) at the date of the gift.

 To mitigate this cash flow problem, business asset gift relief (also known as gift relief or hold-over relief) can be claimed on the gift of qualifying business assets.
-Gift relief operates to defer the gain by rolling over this capital gain against the base cost of the asset in the hands of the transferee.
+Gift relief operates to defer the gain by rolling over the capital gain against the base cost of the asset in the hands of the transferee.
 Essentially the relief ensures the transferor’s capital gain is passed to the transferee.

 Not all gifts qualify for gift relief.
-Sometimes the transferor will be left with a CGT liability even though he has received no cash proceeds.
+Sometimes the transferor will be left with a CGT liability even though they received no cash proceeds.
 However, where gift relief is not available or is not claimed, the transferor may be able to pay the tax due by instalments.
 This is discussed in the Business asset gift relief ― restrictions guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.